can3p/sackmesser/README.md

 __Warning: sackmesser is under heavy development, the syntax is a subject to change__

 Remember all those times where you had to save json in order to find and update a single field?
 Or worse, where you had to count spaces in yaml?
-Fear no more, sackmesser will take case of that.
+Fear no more, sackmesser will take care of that.

 ## Capabilities